glf30/Unit-3-LAB-React-Shopping-Cart/README.md

 ## Starter

-A file with 30 fake products is provided, add it to your src folder.

 You're free to organize your files however you like, but you’ll likely want:
 - Reusable components (e.g. `ProductCard`, `CartItem`)
 - Pages for Home and Cart